diemastermonkey/dial-o-tron/README.md

 Everything starts when a user enters a 7-digit number.
 The number is used

 ## Procedural Generation
-Most randomization you'll see in Javascript will use the `Math.random` object.
-It returns a 'random' value each time it's called.
-The values are meant to be difficult to predict...that is the closest a deterministic system like a computer can get to 'truly random'.
-(Yes, I will happily argue this with you in the comments.)
+Most randomization you'll see in Javascript will use `Math.random`, which returns a 'random' value each time it's called.

+These values should be difficult to predict; That is the closest any deterministic system like a computer can get to 'truly random'.
+Yes, I will happily argue this with you in the comments.

-But for Dial-O-Tron, we need an algorithm that produces *seemingly* unpredictable results that in truth are completely consistent for any given inputs.
-For example, `SpecialRand(123)` returns output 'K' every time, yet it remains infeasible to predict in advance what `SpecialRand(456)` will produce.
+But for Dial-O-Tron, we need an algorithm that produces *seemingly* random results that actually are completely consistent for a set of given inputs.
+For example, `SpecialRand(123)` would return output 'K' every time, yet it would remain difficult to predict in advance what `SpecialRand(456)` would return.

-In a nutshell, this is Procedural Generation on-the-cheap.
+This, in a nutshell, is Procedural Generation on-the-cheap.

 This can be accomplished with many different algorithms, such as the Perlin Noise I use my unpublicized 'Entroscope' app for Android.
 In that, geolocation and clock data are inputs to generate game data on-the-fly, according to the results of a Perlin Noise function.